All organisations invited to submit an application will be asked to upload the following documents:

-We recommend that all applicants should be aware of DFID’s Smart rules for project management (opens in a new window).
+We recommend that all applicants should be aware of DFID’s Smart rules for project management.

-Successful applicants will be expected to become IATI compliant - guidance on BOND website (opens in a new window).
+Successful applicants will be expected to become IATI compliant - guidance on BOND website.

 Grant holders will be expected to complete:

-- quarterly narrative progress reports
+- quarterly financial and narrative progress reports

 Grant holders will be expected to be compliant with DFID’s anti-corruption policy and approach to reporting fraud.

 As part of DFID’s zero tolerance policy on fraud, bribery and corruption there is no ‘minimum’ level for reporting an incident and we ask partners to report all allegations or suspicions immediately.